 What is your creative process?
 My creative process usually starts with me falling in love with a piece of music; replaying it time and time again while imagining full length dances to the piece of music in my mind.
 Then, I step into a studio and improvise to the music, noting thoughts, emotions, physicality's that have come up in my body and more.
 I will then reflect on the notes I have written, further investigate my notes physically, and start to compose a piece.
 If I am working with other artists, I usually give a class focusing on tools and aesthetics that have come up for me in my improvisations so the dancers can get acquainted with and physicalize specific movement qualities and aesthetics for the piece.
 There are also many discussions about individual feelings, themes the work is revealing, character development and more.
 My creation process also includes playing with movement creation, collaboratively with my artists, creating impro structures, setting material that is birthed from this movement creation and later distorting material that has been created so we can dig deeper in order to find more possibilities.

 Piece Description: GOOR is a trio danced by three Women.
 Inspired by bronze female sculptures by visual artist Ilana Goor, GOOR is a space for these women to take up space; enjoy the pleasures movement can bring.
 GOOR celebrates the diverse and nuanced energy amongst all BIPOC woman.

 Social Media Handles: Instagram - @ashleypierrelouis, Facebook - Ashley Pierre-Louis

 Gratitude & Support

 MADC is a sponsored project through Fractured Atlas, a non-profit arts service organization.
-Help us to continue to be an agent of social change.
+Assist us in continuing to be an agent of social change and amplifying BIPOC voices through movement.
 Please consider making a tax-deductible donation, become a Patreon patron, purchase an item from MADC's Etsy shop, or discover other ways to support the company.